nimbix/jarvice-helm/README.md

 The installation requires that the helm command line be installed on a client machine and that Tiller is installed/initialized in the target kubernetes cluster.
-Please see the Quick start/Installation guide:
+Please see the Helm Quickstart/Installation guide:

 https://docs.helm.sh/using_helm/#quickstart-guide